Sfax: Carthaginian and Aghlabid eras

-Present-day Sfax was founded in AD 849 on the site of the Berber town of Taparura.
+Present-day Sfax was founded by the Aghlabids in AD 849 on the site of the town of Taparura.
 The modern city has also grown to cover some other ancient settlements, most notably Thenae in its southern suburb of Thyna.

 Almohad era

 By the end of the 10th century, Sfax had become an independent city-state.
-The city was conquered by Roger II of Sicily in 1148 and occupied until it was liberated in 1156 by the Almohads, and was briefly occupied by European forces again, this time by the Spanish, in the 16th century, before falling into Ottoman hands.
-Sfax became an integral base of the Barbary piracy, prompting an unsuccessful invasion by Venice in 1785.
+The city was conquered by Roger II of Sicily in 1148 and occupied until it was liberated in 1156 after a revolt and taken by the Almohads, and was briefly occupied by European forces again, this time by the Spanish, in the 16th century, before falling into Ottoman hands.
+Sfax became an integral base of the Barbary piracy, prompting an unsuccessful invasion by Venice in 1185.

+Al-Idrisi, in the 12th century, described Sfax as:

+The city of Sfax is an ancient and thriving city with many markets and extensive buildings.
+It is surrounded by a stone wall with fortified iron-plated gates.
+Along its walls, there are well-constructed watchtowers for guarding.
+Its markets are lively, and its people drink from cisterns.
+Fine fruits of astonishing variety are brought to it from the city of Gabès in sufficient quantities, making them abundant and inexpensive.
+A significant amount of fish is caught there, large in size and plentiful in number, mostly captured using enclosures set up in stagnant waters through various clever methods.
+Its main agricultural products are olives and olive oil, which are of a unique quality not found elsewhere.
+The city has a harbor in stagnant waters.
+In summary, it is one of the most distinguished cities, and its inhabitants possess pride and dignity.
+The great King Roger conquered it in the year 543 AH [1148 CE].
+It remains inhabited today, though not as prosperous in architecture, markets, and trade as it was in ancient times.

 Hafsid era

 Abou Yahya Abou Bekr finally re-established Hafsid unity and recaptured Kerkennah from the Christians in 1335.
 The peace returned to the country was only disturbed by rare episodes, the most lasting of which began with the price of Sfax by the dissident brothers, Ahmed and Abdelmalèk ben Makki.

-Towards 1370, following the arrival of Caliph Abdul-Abbbas, Sfax returned under the Hafside era.
+Towards 1370, following the arrival of Caliph Abdul-Abbas, Sfax returned under the Hafsid era.

-After more than three centuries which had seen the preponderance of the Hafsids be maintained, the conflict between the Turks and the Spaniards would precipitate the fall of their dynasty.
-In 1534, the privateer Barberousse enters Tunis, proclaims the decline of the Hafsids and effortlessly reunites the towns of the coast and among them the town of Sfax.
+After more than three centuries, which had seen the preponderance of the Hafsids, the conflict between the Turks and the Spaniards precipitated the fall of their dynasty.
+In 1534, the privateer Barberousse entered Tunis, proclaimed the decline of the Hafsids and effortlessly reunited the towns of the coast, among them the town of Sfax.